 Due to the high number of low-fat/low-carb homegrown diets and their adverse effects, the incorrect opinion has emerged that uncooked diets overtax the kidneys.
 But if these diets had included enough nutritional fat to provide energy, the waste materials would only have been water (rather than nitrogen) and CO2, which the body has a considerably easier time clearing away.

-In both situations, lowering the amount of carbs and increasing the amount of fat in the diet should fix the problem.
+In both situations, lowering the number of carbs and increasing the amount of fat in the diet should fix the problem.

-The Three Essential Fats Personal Protection Dogs on Raw Diets Must Have
+The Three Essential Dietary Fats Personal Protection Dogs on Raw Diets Must Have

 Since we can’t necessarily provide our canine friends with whole carcasses to eat, we have to include nutritional fat in both homegrown and store-bought animal foods.
 Consider including and alternating between the highest quality, least refined variants of the three foods listed below.